I’ve always had a fascination with weather as a child, but for many years it was also a fear.-Brandon Sullivan

 [T]he first thing I notice is the reception on the [Fusion2Go] Max seems to just be incredible… That gives me amazing confidence that when I am in really remote conditions, I am going to be just fine.-Brandon Sullivan

 Q: Is there something the Fusion2Go Max doesn’t do that you’ve found yourself wishing it would (other than making breakfast in bed)?

 B: I am a big fan of managing devices through portals.
 It would be fascinating if there was ever a bluetooth connection (or even USB, but bluetooth best), where I could connect in and understand more technical information.
 I think I saw something like this recently you have for the business boosters, but just something that is neat..
 I always have my hotspots web page pulled up so I can easily check its signal strength without having to dig out the hotspot.

-The Fusion2Go Max signal booster that Brandon uses is SureCall’s high-performance booster for vehicles.
+The Fusion2Go Max signal booster that Brandon uses is SureCall’s high-performance booster for vehicles that has won a good deal of recognition since its release in Q3 2019.
 It sports all of the standard features of our signal boosters as well as SureCall’s exclusively patented Extended Range Technology™ (ERT) which provides an additional layer of performance advantages to users which include internet speed, vehicle-to-cell-tower distance, and maximum simultaneous user capacity.